Master's Program in Barcelona

 This course examines the functional area of operations management in the manufacturing industry.
 Topics include decision-making, capacity planning, aggregate planning, forecasting, inventory management, distribution planning, project management and quality control.
 The course is designed to integrate the various elements of the program within a practical problem-solving environment.
-Students are expected to develop the capacity to understand and use basic concepts of operations management, including strategy, forecasting, waiting line models, supply processes, inventory management, risk pooling, aggregate planning, strategic process control and project management.
+Students are expected to read extensively, complete all assignments, participate in discussions and cooperate in the identification and application of their learning to new situations.

 - Human Resource Management3 CH / 4 ECTS

 This course will explore the key concepts, processes and techniques used in HRM and apply these to organizational settings.
 Students will explore the role of HRM in helping businesses to meet their strategic objectives and adapt to the changing business environment.
-The course covers topics such as talent management and acquisition, training, mentoring and promotion, appraisal, fair compensation and conflict resolution.
+The course covers topics such as recruitment and talent management and acquisition; training; mentoring and promotion; appraisal; fair compensation; conflict resolution and legal issues.

 - Strategic Management3 CH / 4 ECTS